How to Spot a Real Hermès Evelyne

 The Hermès Evelyne bag comes in four sizes — TPM, PM, GM and TGM (which stand for Très Petit Modèle, Petit Modèle, Grand Modèle and Très Grand Modèle).
 The bag’s signature H will always have 63 holes: 40 for the oval, 9 for each arm of the H and 5 across the H’s middle.

-Because it was created with functionality in mind, you’ll find casing and reinforced stitching along the edges of the bag and on the leather components of the strap.
-“This ensures the bag is durable and sturdy,” notes Wetzbarger.
+Because the Evelyne was created with functionality in mind, you’ll find casing and reinforced stitching along the edges of the bag and on the leather components of the strap, ensuring durability.

 Hermès Evelyne Bag Materials